Azure/bicep/docs/contributing-to-registry.md

 ```

 ## Submitting a pull request
-When you are done with editing and validating the module files, you can commit your changes and open a pull request in the [Azure/azure-quickstart-templates](https://github.com/Azure/azure-quickstart-templates/tree/master/modules) repository.
+When you are done with editing and validating the module files, you can commit your changes and open a pull request in the [TBD]() repository.
 You must link the new module proposal in the pull request description if you are trying to add a new module.

 ## Publishing a module
 Once your pull request is approved and merged to the main, a CI job will be triggered to check if there are changes made to `azuredeploy.json`.
 If yes, it will automatically bump the version of the module and publish the module to the Bicep public registry.